apacheignite/documentation/sql/sql-queries.md

 However, the data, as well as the indexes, are always stored in the Ignite Data Grid.
 Additionally, Ignite executes queries in a distributed and fault-tolerant manner which is not supported by H2.

-Theoretically, Ignite SQL Grid executes queries in two ways:
+Ignite SQL Grid executes queries in two ways:

 First, if a query is executed against a `REPLICATED` cache on a node where the cache is deployed, then Ignite assumes that all the data is available locally and will run a simple local SQL query passing it directly to the H2 database engine.
 The same execution flow is true for `LOCAL` caches.
 [block:callout]